Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 ```

 #### Send no variables
 Sending no variables will not pass any variables between a process instance and its BPMN elements.
+To send no variables, select the option **Don't send variables**.

 If no variables are sent for a BPMN element then the `id` of that element will be present in the `mappings` section of the `<process-definition-name>-extensions.json` or **Extensions Editor** with empty `inputs` and `outputs`.